 Never fear!
 I’ve got you covered.
 I don’t know why I spent so many years purchasing costly pre-made salad dressings that are filled with nasties and not nearly as flavorful.

-One of my families favorite dressings is a Ranch-style dressing, but one of my (and my oldest sons) fave dressings is this southwest spicy ranch.
-It makes our tastebuds tingle!
+One of my families favorite dressings is a Ranch-style dressing, but one of my (and my oldest sons) fave dressings is this southwest spicy ranch dressing.
+It makes our taste buds tingle!
 If you like spicy, but not that spicy, then you’ll probably want to go easy on the cayenne pepper.

 Homemade Southwest Spicy Ranch Dressing

-- 1 c. mayonnaise (be sure to make up a batch of homemade mayonnaise for the fridge and use it in all of your favorite dips and dressings)
+- 1 cup mayonnaise be sure to make up a batch of homemade mayonnaise for the fridge and use it in all of your favorite dips and dressings

 - Mix all ingredients.
 If the dressing is too thick, use more milk to thin it out.
 Easy peasy!